HomeTypes of ShipsWhat are RORO Ships?

 ROPAX

 ROPAX is an acronym for roll on/roll off a passenger.
 It is a ro-ro vessel built for freight vehicle transport with passenger accommodation.
-The vessels with facilities for more than 500 passengers are often referred to as cruise ferries.
+The ships with facilities for more than 500 passengers are often referred to as cruise ferries.

 ROPAX